 A polynomial is an algebraic expression where the exponents of its variables are whole numbers.

-As you may recall, whole numbers are positive counting numbers including 0.
+As you may recall, whole numbers are positive counting numbers, including 0.
 Thus, the exponents in the variables of a polynomial are all positive counting numbers or 0.
-If a variable has an exponent of 0, this means that the variable is a constant.
+If a variable has an exponent of 0, the variable is a constant.

-3x4 + 2x3 – x2y + 3 is an example of a polynomial since all of the exponents of the variables are whole numbers.
+3x4 + 2x3 – x2y + 3 is an example of a polynomial since all the variables’ exponents are whole numbers.

-Now that you know what polynomials are, it is also important to know what makes an expression non-polynomial.
+Now that you know what polynomials are, it is essential to understand what makes an expression non-polynomial.
 Here’s a list of algebraic expressions that are not considered polynomials:

 1. Expressions with fractional or decimal exponents in the variable are not polynomials